racheli2969/-dotNet5783_1715_0965/README.md

    order books for customers of the book store

   Admin:
-   Secure admin access to manage orders and products can add and delete Ensure data security and integrity with admin privileges.
+   Secure admin access to manage orders and products.
+   Ensure data security and integrity with admin privileges.